Schizoaffective Disorder And Bipolar Disorder: What’s The Difference?

 The diagnostic criteria for schizoaffective disorder, as mentioned in the fifth edition of the APA’s Diagnostic and Statistical Manual of Mental Disorders, provides a differentiating factor.
 Criteria B states that you must exhibit hallucinations or delusions for at least 2 weeks in the absence of a major mood episode over the entire course of the illness.

-Causes of Schizoaffective Disorder Vs. Bipolar Disorder
+Causes of Schizoaffective vs Bipolar Disorder

 Just like with other mental disorders, there’s no single cause for schizoaffective disorder or bipolar disorder.
 Instead, they develop as a result of different factors that interact with each other.
 Research suggests that bipolar disorder, particularly the more severe type, includes a strong genetic component.